Detection System of Record

 From intel to deployed logic

-Use-case maturity, BAS signals, and operational drift in one traceable model — not separate spreadsheets per team.
+Use-case maturity under the MaGMa Use Case Framework (UCF), BAS signals, and operational drift in one traceable model — not separate spreadsheets per team.
+See the live Strategic Use Case Overview on the Platform page.

 What leadership actually asks